dps923/winter2020/graded-work/assign2-2018.md

 We need an app that will display performance information for quarterbacks in the current 2018 season in the National Football League.

-The app’s first view will be a table view, showing a list of quarterback names.
+The app's first view will be a table view, showing a list of quarterback names.
 Two more views will be available.
 One view will show *personal info* about the player, while the other will show *performance-related info*.

 The following shows the navigation path from the list to the first "personal info" view.